Sukhdeep Singh Chakria

 Sukhdeep Singh Bhatti also known as Sukhdeep Singh Chakria, is an Indo-Canadian professional boxer.
 He is currently the IBF International Super Welterweight Champion.

 He was the gold medalist at Sahara 59th Senior Men National Boxing Championships and Super Cup Inter Zonal men National Boxing Championship at Andheri Sports Complex, Mumbai, India.

-Sukhdeep is currently undefeated in eighteen professional bouts, with eight wins by knockout.
+Sukhamandeep is currently 19-1 in professional bouts, with eight wins by knockout.

 Early life

-Sukhdeep was born on 25 October 1992 in Chakar village in Jagraon, Ludhiana, Punjab.
+Sukhdeep Singh Chakria was born on 25 October 1992 in Chakar village in Jagraon, Ludhiana, Punjab.